omankz/Hermes-Agent---Claude-Cowork---Notion---Obsidian/README-en.md

     style PC fill:#0d1117,stroke:#60a5fa,stroke-width:1px,color:#60a5fa
 ```

 > **Local-First Principle:** All inference, memory, and wiki operations run on the RPi5 with zero cloud dependency. **Zotero** acts as the literature intake gateway on the PC side.
-Claude Cowork reviews the Zotero library, exports PDFs + wiki stubs to Obsidian (PC), then Syncthing carries all changes to Obsidian (RPi5). **Hermes only reads from Obsidian on RPi5** — it has no direct access to Zotero.
+Claude Cowork reviews the Zotero library, exports **.md files** (metadata, abstract, annotations) to Obsidian (PC), then Syncthing carries all changes to Obsidian (RPi5). **Hermes only reads from Obsidian on RPi5** — it has no direct access to Zotero.

 ---